 Malaria (including chloroquine-resistant strains)

-Malaria, including chloroquine-resistant strains, is prevalent in rural areas, but not common in Jakarta.
-Take prophylaxis for malaria where necessary.
+Malaria, including chloroquine-resistant strains, is widespread in rural areas, but not common in Jakarta.
+Consider taking prophylaxis for malaria where necessary.

 Dengue fever occurs throughout Indonesia, including in Bali and other major cities.
 It's especially common during the rainy season.
 In recent years, Australian health authorities have seen an increase in dengue virus infections in returned travellers from Bali.
-There is no vaccination or specific treatment available for dengue.
+There's no vaccination or specific treatment available for dengue.

 Japanese encephalitis and filariasis